- Written By: Ajay

 - PC: Follow the instructions that came with your photo application.

-Camera Roll album.
+If you delete photos or videos from iPad when you upload them to your computer, they're removed from your Camera Roll album.
 You can use the Photos settings pane in iTunes to sync photos and videos to the Photos app on iPad (videos can be synced only with a Mac).
-See “How to Sync with iTunes.”
+See "How to Sync with iTunes.

 Note: This article will work on all iPads using iOS 6; including iPad Mini, iPad 2, The New iPad (iPad 3), iPad 4 (iPad with Retina display).